- Online betting sites are offering a prop wager on who will be announcing Monday Night Football for ESPN next season

 MNF analyst McFarland’s overabundance at stating the obvious is among many blights that were evident in this once-iconic franchise.
 At one time appointment television, MNF is now a laughingstock, best viewed with the mute button activated.

 Change isn’t only necessary, it should be mandatory.
-Not surprisingly, Bovada is out with a prop wager offering odds on who might join the ESPN Monday Night Football booth next fall.
+Not surprisingly, sportsbooks have put out prop wagers on who might join the ESPN Monday Night Football booth next fall.

-Tony Romo, lead NFL analyst for CBS, is the +200 chalk in Bovada’s odds.
+Tony Romo, lead NFL analyst for CBS, is the +200 chalk.

 Odds on Monday Night Football Announcer for Game 1, 2020